jxlxx/julio/content/posts/03-radius-basics.md

 Also note that servers require access to a vendor dictionary to understand vendor attributes.

-## The `raddb/` directory

-The `raddb` directory contains all the configuration for FreeRadius.

-The main configuration file for the server is `radiusd.conf`  This file loads the other configuration files via "include" statements.

-`raddb` contains several subdirectories, such as:

-`mods-available` directory contains sample configurations for all of the modules.

-`mods-enabled` enabled modules; sometimes these are just softlinks to the equivalent file in `mods-avaliable`

-`mods-config` extra configuration for modules

-`sites-available` directory contains sample "virtual servers".
-Most of these will not be used.
-They exist as documentation and as examples of "best practices".

-`sites-enabled` directory contains the configuration for "virtual servers" that are being used by the server.

 ## `radiusd.conf`

 The `radiusd.conf` file contains the server configuration.